baitimus/Assault-Cube_Cheat_1.3.0.2/README.md

 - **Core Features**:
   - **Aimbot**: Uses opponent positions to aim at their heads when activated.
   - **ESP**: Provides a clear visual representation of enemy positions on the screen.

+### Performance Focus
-- **Performance Focus**: The cheat is designed to be lightweight with an emphasis on performance, utilizing **multi-threading** for better efficiency and responsiveness.
+- **Multi-threading**: The cheat is designed to be lightweight and responsive, utilizing **multi-threading** to maximize performance.
+This approach ensures that different processes (such as aimbot and ESP) run concurrently, improving responsiveness and minimizing lag.

 - **Future Plans**: I plan to integrate a **kernel driver** for read and write memory access, which will further optimize the cheat's performance and stability.

 ## Project Status